 It is not only important to stop texting while driving or talking on the cell phone while you drive, but if you are a passenger in someone else’s car who is texting, be the designated texter.
 Share with your friend or family member the dangers of distracted driving and how it takes a driver’s attention away from driving.
 By sharing with the driver this information and by saying that you don’t feel comfortable driving with him or her while texting, you can help promote safe and distraction-free driving in Georgia.

-If you have been injured in a Peachtree City car accident due to a distracted driver, speak with a qualified Georgia accident attorney at the Law Offices of Shane Smith today in a free consultation at (770) 487-8999 and learn more about your rights.
+If you have been injured in a Peachtree City car accident due to a distracted driver, speak with a qualified Georgia accident attorney at Shane Smith Law today in a free consultation at (770) 487-8999 and learn more about your rights.